nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

 ![Two sections of "Applying Science of Happiness to Life Desgin".](./mgmt-298d.png)

-There were multiple sections of the same course, listed as if they were different courses!
+There were multiple sections of the same course, listed as if they were different courses.
 The two sections of "Applying Science of Happiness to Life Desgin" had ever so slightly different models:

 ```json
 {